fonnesbeck/git_tutorial/PITCHME.md

 # Pulling Changes

+Note:
-^We can pull changes from the remote repository to the local one as well:
+We can pull changes from the remote repository to the local one as well:

 ```bash
 $ git pull origin master